-Those items marked with students' names are easily returned to rightful owners.
-Other items that are found can be reclaimed at the lost and found.
+Those items of clothing marked with a child's name are easily returned to their owner.
+Other items can be reclaimed at the Lost and Found.
 Eyeglasses, keys, jewelry, money, or other valuables are kept in the office and can be reclaimed there following appropriate identification.
-For health, safety, and storage reasons, unclaimed items from the lost and found are periodically donated to charity.
-Students should frequently this area for any lost or misplaced belongings.
+For health, safety, and storage reasons, unclaimed items from the Lost and Found are periodically donated to charity.
+Therefore, please check with your child frequently about any lost or misplaced items.

-SCHOOL SAFETY DRILLS
+SAFETY DRILLS

-Each school has developed an emergency plan to help ensure the safety of students in the event of a fire, building intruder or another incident.
-This plan is rehearsed by the staff and students at various times during the year and in some instances includes a Law Enforcement Drill.
-Each school has also designated an emergency evacuation site where students will be moved until the school can be safely reopened.
+Each school has developed an emergency plan to help ensure the safety of children in the event of a fire or other disasters, such as a tornado or a building intruder.
+This plan is rehearsed by the staff and children at various times during the year and may include a law enforcement drill and building evacuations.
+Each school has designated an emergency evacuation site where students will be moved until the school can be safely occupied.
 Students will not be released from school at the normal dismissal time if a tornado warning (not a watch) is in effect.
 Students will remain at the school under this condition until such time they may safely be dismissed.
+The law enforcement drill will be announced in advance and a student's parent/guardian may elect to exclude their child from participating in this drill.